Unless you have a lot of cash sitting in a drawer at home, you will need to know how much money you will be able to borrow for your new home.

 There are many types of mortgages to choose from, and one will fit your particular situation.

-To compare loans and find out how much that house will cost here is a link to Quicken calculators.
-Bankrate also has lots of useful information, including the latest interest rates.
-Lynn can discuss with you your financial objectives and help you come up with a mortgage plan that can meet your specific needs.
+To compare loans and find out how much that house will cost here is a link to mortgage calculators.
+Bankrate has lots of useful information, including the latest interest rates. we can discuss with you your financial objectives and help you come up with a mortgage plan that can meet your specific needs.

 Errors on the credit report can usually be easily corrected by contacting the offending institution.
 Ask for a copy of the correction to be faxed to you and keep calling until you have evidence that the error has been removed.
 Legitimate credit problems can sometimes be explained to the satisfaction of the lender, particularly if they occurred at a specific time period due to an isolated incident.